Symbol Paper - Rearing Cobra (Part 3/7)

-This is a seven-part paper in the blog series 'What's it like to train as an Analyst? in which I explore the experience of training from a personal perspective.
+This is a seven-part paper in the blog series 'What's it like to train as an Analyst? in which I explore the experience of training as a psychoanalyst from a personal perspective.

-[Parts 1, 2 and 3 of Rearing Cobra is available as open access.
-Parts 4, 5, 6 and 7 will be released to #JungianBitsofInformation members only]
+Parts 1, 2 and 3 of Rearing Cobra are available as open access https://www.nicholastoko.com/blog.
+Parts 4, 5, 6 and 7 will be released to #JungianBitsofInformation members only.
+Register on the site to become a member and be first to read or listen to my latest blog or podcast.

 ‘I am taking a walk in a densely wooded area.
 Suddenly, I see a young boy aged 7 or 8 running in a densely wooded forest to my right.
 The young boy is followed by four Belgian Malinois dogs who playfully run after him.
 The young boy seems to be chasing after something but I am not quite sure what it is.
 I then see behind him, maybe 20 to 30 metres away, a man and woman whom I immediately recognise as his father and mother.
 They are barely able to keep up with him.
 They desperately call out to him, they too are completely unaware that he is chasing something.
 The young boy is very energetic.
 His parents call out his name beckoning him to slow down and stop.
 He ignores them and continues to chase something.
 I suddenly realise what the young boy is chasing.
 It is a snake, a deadly snake, flying randomly in zig zag movements within the densely packed forest.
 The snake flies randomly around the deep, green foliage and trees.
 It then dawns on me that the snake is headed in my direction.
 I am alarmed and immediately decide to get away as fast as I can.
 This is a deadly snake.
 I begin to run.
 I run as fast as I can but I can sense the snake is flying behind me in random movements.
 I run faster and faster but the speed of the flying snake is much faster than me.
 I can sense that the snake is getting closer to me.
 I run even faster but it is getting closer and closer.
 It is now right behind me.
 I can sense it.
 I begin to panic.
 The deadly flying snake is now right behind me getting closer and closer to me.
 Then everything changes.
 The snake slams into my back and collides with it.
 I stop.
 I am feeling shocked at the impact of the snake on my back.
 I look down and I see lots of little snakes slithering on the ground next to my feet.
 They are so small compared to me, they are not a threat at all.
 I look up and see a noticeably clear dirt path ahead of me’.